List of Top 4 Careers in Budgeting

 |Financial Planning & Analysis – Job Description

-|Responsible for building detailed business plans and ensure that the company does not have any liquidity problems in the long term.
+|Responsible for building detailed business plans and ensuring that the company has no liquidity problems in the long term.

-|Actual Role||Ensure the future of the company is secured and there are sufficient funds available for running the business and making arrangements for the fundraising requirements that the company might require.
+|Ensure the company’s future is secured and sufficient funds are available for running the business and making arrangements for the fundraising requirements the company might require.

 |The median annual salary for a valuation analyst will be between $80,000 to $1,00,000.

-|Demand & Supply||Highly demanded profile since it requires extensive financial planning skills along with experience working on large databases.
+|It is a highly demanded profile since it requires extensive financial planning skills and experience working on large databases.

 |CFA/CPA / MBA/ Valuation Expert from Tier -1 Universities with at least 5-10 Yrs of Exp.